Takashiidobe/notes/src/books/game-programming-patterns/spatial-partition.md

 ## Motivation

-You\'ll want to separate out objects on a notion of time and space.
-A dead object shouldn\'t be talking, and you shouldn\'t hear an object far away talking either.
+You'll want to separate out objects on a notion of time and space.
+A dead object shouldn't be talking, and you shouldn't hear an object far away talking either.
 If you have to iterate through every object to check its location, it can become a performance bottleneck.

 ### Units of the field of battle

-Let\'s say we\'re making an RTS. opposing armies with hundreds of units will clash on the field of battle.
+Let's say we're making an RTS. opposing armies with hundreds of units will clash on the field of battle.
 The naive way to handle this is by looking at every pair of units and seeing how close they are to each
 other: